Riverscapes/PBR/workshops/2019/SGI/index.md

 ## Three Workshops, Three Western States

-A series of workshops will be hosted in the summer of 2019 to connect local NRCS conservationists and partners in their states who are interested in how to use beaver, and beaver dam analogues as low-cost tools to restore riparian areas to benefit wildlife and working lands.
+A series of workshops will be hosted in the summer of 2019 to connect local NRCS conservationists and partners in their states who are interested in how to use low-tech process-based restoration to restore riparian areas to benefit wildlife and working lands.

 <div align="center">